 (i) Term: Members of the Investment Committee appointed as herein

-provided, and their successors, shall serve renewable terms of one year; provided, however, the term of office of the initial members of the Investment Committee shall begin on the date of the resolution adopting this Governing Instrument and shall end on the date of the next annual meeting of the Board of Trustees.
+provided, and their successors, shall serve renewable terms of one year; provided, however, the term of office of the initial members of the Investment Committee shall begin on the date of the resolution adopting this Governing Instrument and shall end on the date of the next regularly-scheduled meeting of the Board which immediately precedes the one-year anniversary of the initial appointment.

 (ii) Resignation: Any member of the Investment Committee may resign at

-any time by delivering to the Chair of the Board of the Foundation written notice of his or her resignation.
-The resignation will become effective on the date of receipt of notice by the Chair.
+any time by delivering to the Chair of the Board written notice of his or her resignation.
+The resignation will become effective on the date of receipt of notice by the Chair of the Board.

 (iii) Removal: A member of the Investment Committee may be removed, at

-any time, in the discretion of the Board of Directors.
+any time, in the discretion of the Board.

 SOURCES & STRUCTURE

-The Endowment consists of board-designated endowment funds as well as funds designated by donors for specific purposes.
+The Endowment consists of Board-designated endowment funds as well as additional endowed funds designated by donors for specific endowment purposes.
 The Endowment also consists of investment return accumulations on gifted and designated funds.

 RELEVANT LAW

-In Connecticut, UPMIFA governs the management of institutional endowment funds, including the Endowment.
-In its oversight of the Endowment, the Board intends to comply with UPMIFA and all other applicable law.
+In Connecticut, UPMIFA (Uniform Prudent Management of Institutional Funds Act) governs the management of institutional endowment funds, including the Endowment.
+In its oversight of the Endowment, each of the Board and the Investment Committee intends to comply with UPMIFA and all other applicable law.
 The Board’s interpretation of UPMIFA is stated in the audited financial statement footnotes.